What is governance, risk and compliance (GRC)?

-- ongoing compliance with required standards and regulations;
+- Compliance.
+GRC helps organizations achieve ongoing compliance with required standards and regulations.

-- reduction in risk across the entire organization, including business risks, financial risks, operational risks and security risks.
+- Reduced risks.
+Companies using GRC can see a reduction in risk across the entire organization, including business risks, financial risks, operational risks and security risks.

-If improperly implemented or if senior management support for GRC is minimal, potential issues may emerge.
-Problems include high costs related to reduced risk visibility, reduced performance due to weak risk visibility, and fragmentation across the organization's departments and workforce.
+However, if GRC isn't properly implemented or if senior management support for GRC is minimal, potential issues can emerge.
+Problems include high costs related to reduced risk visibility, reduced performance due to weak risk visibility and fragmentation across the organization's departments and workforce.

 GRC software and tools

-GRC software combines applications that manage the core functions of GRC into a single integrated package.
-It enables an organization to pursue a systematic, organized approach to managing GRC-related strategy and implementation.
+GRC software combines applications that manage its core functions into a single integrated package.
+It enables an organization to pursue a systematic, organized approach to managing a GRC strategy and implementation.
 Instead of using siloed applications, administrators can use a single framework to monitor and enforce rules and procedures.
-Successful installations enable organizations to manage risk, reduce costs incurred by multiple installations and minimize complexity for managers.
+Successful installations help with risk mitigation, reduce costs incurred by multiple installations and minimize complexity for managers.

-Effective GRC software includes risk examination and risk assessment tools that identify linkages to business processes, internal controls and operations.
-GRC software will identify the processes and tools that control those risks and integrate the single, multipoint and enterprise-wide software the business currently uses.
+Effective GRC software includes risk examination and risk assessment tools that identify links to business processes, internal controls and operations.
+GRC software identifies the processes and tools that control those risks and integrate the single, multipoint and enterprise-wide software the business currently uses.

 GRC software also provides a structured approach for compliance with legal and regulatory requirements, such as those specified in the Sarbanes-Oxley Act, General Data Protection Regulation, or occupational health and safety regulations.

-Other features offered in GRC platforms include operational risk management; information technology (IT) risk management; policy; audit management; third-party risk management; issue tracking and document management.
+Other features offered in GRC platforms include operational risk management, IT risk management, policy, audit management, third-party risk management, issue tracking and document management.

 GRC software considerations

-GRC software products are available from a number of vendors.
-Products accommodate virtually any type or size of organization, including organizations with many lines of business.
+GRC software products are available from numerous vendors.
+Products accommodate virtually any type or size of organization, including those with multiples lines of business.

-GRC software can be confusing for businesses, however, because the market is replete with many types of products, including the following:
+However, GRC software can be confusing for businesses because the market is replete with many types of products, including the following:

-- integrated GRC products, which aim to provide an enterprise-wide approach to GRC, as noted above;
+- Integrated GRC products that aim to provide an enterprise-wide approach to GRC, as noted above.

-- GRC products that target only certain areas, such as finance, IT or risk; and
+- GRC products that target only certain areas, such as finance, IT or risk.

-- "point solution" products that may target one component of GRC but not all three.
+- Point products that target one component of GRC but not all three.